slateci/slateci-localdev-cli/README.md

    * And so forth.

 ## Run the SLATE Remote Client

+> **_NOTE:_** If a new SLATE Remote Client is released on GitHub, refer to the image cleanup information below to force a fresh client download.

 Start the SLATE Remote Client for `dev`, `staging`, `prod`, or `prod2`.
 * The `work` directory in this repository will be mounted to the container at `/work` for convenience.
 All content in this directory will be ignored by version control.